Galerie Richard

 Galerie Richard is an international art gallery that specializes in contemporary art founded in 1989 by Jean-Luc and Takako Richard.
-It is located at 121 Orchard Street on the Lower East Side of New York City and in Paris at 74, rue de Turenne.
-The gallery represents emerging and established artists from various countries.
+It is located in Paris at 74, rue de Turenne.
+The gallery represents emerging and established artists from various countries with an emphasis and how digital art connects to painting.
 It is a member of the Professional Committee of Art Galleries and participates in international art fairs.
 It also publishes a collection of monographs on various artists and their work.